 How our service can help you

-The Personality Disorder Community Service aims to help people with a diagnosis of personality disorder improve their social functioning, reduce their self-destructive behaviours and achieve a greater feeling of wellbeing.
+The Personality Disorder Community Service helps people with a diagnosis of personality disorder improve their social functioning, reduce their self-destructive behaviours and achieve a greater feeling of wellbeing.

 What is a personality disorder?